Why you should care about Facebook Notes revival

 Do you remember Facebook Notes?
 If you don’t, we can’t say we are surprised.
 Notes gave users a place to create longer posts way back when Facebook had a strict character limit on status length.
 It never really took off, but that’s not stopping Facebook from revamping the feature and reintroducing it to the market.

-Facebook wants to increase the number of time users spend on its site.
+Facebook wants to increase users’ time on its site.
 By encouraging longer posts with Facebook Notes, it hopes to claim its share of the blogosphere.
-Blog platforms, such as Medium or WordPress, attract millions of users that range from first-time bloggers to B2B marketers.
-More than 1.4 billion are already using Facebook; it makes sense to give them a platform to create content on the site so they’ll stay there.
+Blog platforms, such as Medium or WordPress, attract millions of users, from first-time bloggers to B2B marketers.
+More than 1.4 billion people are already using Facebook; giving them a platform to create content on the site makes sense, so they’ll stay there.

-If your goal is to drive more visitors to your Facebook page, building a blog directly on the site and posting regularly could be beneficial to your company.
+If you aim to drive more visitors to your Facebook page, building a blog directly on the site and posting regularly could benefit your company.
 You’d attract readers already on Facebook and keep them engaged.
-Facebook may also launch ads on the Notes section, which is something you could consider sponsoring when made available.
+Facebook may also launch ads in the Notes section, which is something you could consider sponsoring when made available.
 You could also reach out to Facebook bloggers for brand promotion; 93% of bloggers say they either ‘don’t mind’ or enjoy being approached by brands.

 [Tweet “93% of bloggers say they either ‘don’t mind’ or enjoy being approached by brands”]

 If your end goal is to drive users to your blog/website where you have your CTA’s, you may not need Facebook Notes.
-You could use Facebook as a platform for sharing your content links, but not build the content directly on Facebook.
-With the main blog on your company’s website, you are able to share the content to various social media platforms.
+You could use Facebook as a platform for sharing your content links but not build the content directly on Facebook.
+With the main blog on your company’s website, you can share the content on various social media platforms.

-While still in the testing stage, Facebook Notes is poised to become a social media asset for many B2B marketers.
-It is something to consider testing out to see how it works for your brand.
-Be sure you’re aware of your target audience and the pros and cons of building blog-like posts directly on your page.
+While still testing, Facebook Notes is poised to become a social media asset for many B2B marketers.
+Consider testing it out to see how it works for your brand.
+Ensure you know your target audience and the pros and cons of building blog-like posts directly on your page.

 Are you planning on using Facebook Notes?